 The Sucuri Web Application Firewall is an online service wherein a website's address gets hosted at Sucuri's server and therefore directs all your Web traffic goes there first.
 Malicious files /codes are filtered through a range of techniques.
 The Sucuri Web Application Firewall is offered in the subscription model, and pricing starts from $9.99/month for the basic package.

-2. StackPath Web Application Firewall
+2. StackPath Web Application Firewall Security

 3. Akamai Kona Site Defender

 This Web Application Firewall is the best across the globe in DDoS mitigation as it integrates full DDoS protection.
-The Akamai Kona Site Defender is a reputable WAF due to the reason that it often is the first to discover new exploits.
+The Akamai Kona Site Defender is a reputable WAF the reason that it often is the first to discover new exploits.
 By choosing Akamai Kona Site Defender, the user will stay ahead of the curve with tighter and smarter blocks on online criminal traffic.

-4. Amazon AWS WAF
+4. Amazon AWS WAF Security

 The Amazon AWS web application firewall, sometimes also referred to as AWS WAF is offered only to customers of the Amazon Web Services.
-The WAF packs the Amazon content delivery network and Application Load Balancer.
-The web application firewall is offered an add-on to the user's existing subscription due to the reason that Amazon Web Services are cloud-based.
+The WAF security packs the Amazon content delivery network and Application Load Balancer.
+The web application firewall is offered as an add-on to the user's existing subscription due to reason that Amazon Web Services are cloud-based.
 They come at affordable rates, the users are billed based on each security rule that is set up and for the number of web requests per month.

-5. Cloudbric Web Application Firewall
+5. Cloudbric Web Application Firewall Security

 Cloudbric Web Application Firewall is a cloud-based web security provider based in South Korea.
 It offers DDoS protection, SSL solution, and WAF – Web Application Firewall.
 Its pricing model is based on monthly website traffic rather than premium service features.
 The Cloudbric Web Application Firewall works as a proxy to identify and separate malicious attacks, thereby requiring its customers to change their website's Domain Name System (DNS).

-6. Barracuda Web Application Firewall
+6. Barracuda Web Application Firewall Security

-7. Comodo Web Application Firewall
+7. Comodo Web Application Firewall Security

 Comodo Web Application Firewall (CWAF) is efficient, real-time protection for websites and web applications running on LiteSpeed, Nginx on Linux, and Apache.
-Comodo Web Application Firewall known as CWAF supports ModSecurity rules, security and intrusion protection.
+Comodo Web Application Firewall known as CWAF supports ModSecurity rules, security, and intrusion protection.

-No wonder, today web applications form the vital components for all online business.
+No wonder, today web applications form the vital components for all online businesses.
 They are the ones that run many things on a website ranging from online stores to dynamic content, and much more.
 With all this running in the background, it is impossible to take the risk of a security breach.
-An unanticipated attack on the web applications can leave a devastating impact for the site owner, thereby it is important to have a web application firewall in place to steer clear from such online dangers.
+An unanticipated attack on the web applications can leave a devastating impact on the site owner, thereby it is important to have a web application firewall in place to steer clear from such online dangers.
 So, make your decision wisely!